NatWest Mortgage Calculator

 These allow you to overpay and underpay and even take a payment holiday (skip a few monthly payments) if required.

-This is a way to use your savings to lessen the amount of interest you pay on your mortgage.
+This is a way to use your savings to reduce the amount of interest you pay on your mortgage.
 You need to turn your mortgage into an offset mortgage, open a current or savings account with your mortgage lender and link that account and your mortgage up.

 With a Natwest mortgage, you need to use the money to raise funds to buy real estate, or alternatively if you’re an existing property owner you can raise funds for any purpose, while putting a lien on the property being mortgaged.